BlaineDev/431-classes-2022/class04/README.md

 - I joined Case's amateur radio club and am looking forward to getting my ham radio license.
 - I like photography and got to photograph Neil deGrasse Tyson when he spoke at my undergrad institution.

-## Movies
+## Favorite Movies

 We've got 62 responses, describing 55 of your favorite movies.
 Thanks.
-An initial data set of films mentioned by folks in the last three years of this class is now available on our Shared Drive in the **movies_2022-09-08** sheet.
+An initial data set of films mentioned by students in 2020-2022 is on our Shared Drive in the **movies_2022-09-08** sheet.
+More to come.
 Movies mentioned by more than one student this year are:

 ![](movies_multiple.png)

 ## One Last Thing